MUSE Study of Two Giant Low-surface-brightness Galaxies with Compact Satellites: Discussion

 Simulations show that composite (disk+bulge) satellites can retain up to 20\% of their stellar mass after 10 Gyr \citep{Chang2013}.
 This implies that as much as 80\% of the progenitors’ stellar mass could have been stripped and incorporated into the host disks.

-From the Legacy Survey catalog, the absolute {\it r}-band magnitudes of the satellites are $-16.3$ (UGC~1382-sat) and $-18.7$ (AGC~192040-sat).
-Our spectral fitting yields the following approximate estimates of the stellar age and metallicity of the satellites: 9.1 Gyr, $-0.43$ dex (UGC~1382-sat) and 7.1 Gyr, $-0.16$ dex (AGC~192040-sat).
+From the \revone{DESI} Legacy Survey catalog, the absolute {\it r}-band magnitudes of the satellites \revone{of UGC~1382 and AGC~192040} are $-16.3$ \revone{(C, Fig.\ref{zmap})} and $-18.7$ \revone{(B, Fig.\ref{zmap})}.
+Our spectral fitting yields the following approximate estimates of the stellar age and metallicity of the satellites: 9.1 Gyr, $-0.43$ dex \revone{(UGC~1382, C)} and 7.1 Gyr, $-0.16$ dex \revone{(AGC~192040, B)}.
 It gives the {\it r}-band mass-to-light ratios 3.2 and 3.26 for the Salpeter IMF in agreement with the values following from $(g-r)$ color indexes and model relation from \citet{Roediger2015}.
 For a Kroupa IMF, the corresponding ratios are 1.83 and 1.9.
 Using these ratios, we find that the progenitors could have contributed up to 1.7..2.8 $ \times 10^9$ \Msun\ to UGC~1382, and 1.6..3$ \times 10^{10}$ \Msun\ to AGC~192040.

 It is worth comparing these values to the stellar masses of the gLSBGs disks.
 For AGC~192040, our photometric decomposition gives an $r$-band luminosity of $2.38\times10^{10}$ \Lsun\ for the disk+ring+spiral structure.
 With mass-to-light ratios of 0.77–1.32 (depending on the assumed IMF), the stellar mass is $1.83$–$3.14\times10^{10}$ \Msun.
 Thus, the stripped stellar material from its satellite progenitor could plausibly account for most of the stellar disk.
-However, the galaxy also contains a very large gas reservoir, exceeding the stellar mass, which likely required additional accretion from cosmic filaments or gas-rich satellites.
+However, the galaxy also contains a very large gas reservoir, exceeding the stellar mass, which likely required additional accretion from cosmic filaments or \revone{from the cooling hot halo gas \citep[see e.g.][]{Zhuetal2018}}.

 In UGC~1382, the situation is different.
-The stellar mass of the spiral arms alone is \citep[1.6$\times 10^{10}$\Msun][]{Hagen2016} which is an order of magnitude higher than the maximum contribution expected from its compact satellite.
+The stellar mass of the spiral arms alone is \citep[1.6$\times 10^{10}$\Msun][]{Hagen2016}, which is an order of magnitude higher than the maximum contribution expected from its compact satellite.
 Even ignoring gas and the inner disk, a single cE progenitor cannot explain the observed disk mass.
-The formation of UGC~1382’s disk therefore likely required multiple mergers rather than the disruption of a single satellite.
+The formation of UGC~1382’s disk, therefore, likely required multiple mergers rather than the disruption of a single satellite.

 Finally, there are implications for the formation of the compact satellite.
 According to \citet{Sharonova2025}, cEs are typically pre-processed in small groups through tidal stripping, and both UGC~1382 and AGC~192040 are members of such groups \citep{Hagen2016, gereb2018}.
 Moreover, massive central galaxies with masses comparable to these two systems are capable of efficiently forming cEs \citep{2010MNRAS.405L..11C, 2014MNRAS.443.1151N}.
 Thus, the environments of UGC~1382 and AGC~192040 provide favorable conditions for the formation of cEs through tidal stripping.